 If you're relying on the weather to know when a hurricane is coming, often you won't get any indication at all.
 The day before a hurricane could have sunny skies with calm winds.

-That’s why you should listen to National Oceanic and Atmospheric Administration (NOAA) weather radio or pay attention to warnings by authorities.
+That’s why you should listen to National Oceanic and Atmospheric Administration (NOAA) weather radio or pay attention to warnings from authorities.